 The Managing Director, Department of Transport, Mr Iain Cameron, is currently the Chairman of the Road Safety Council.

-The council includes members from: Western Australia Police; Main Roads Western Australia; Department of Transport; Department of Planning; Western Australian Local Government Association; Department of Health; Department of Education; Insurance Commission of Western Australia; and the Royal Automobile Club of Western Australia.
+The council includes members from: Western Australia Police; Main Roads Western Australia; Department of Transport; Department of Planning, Lands and Heritage; Western Australian Local Government Association; Department of Health; Department of Education; Insurance Commission of Western Australia; and the Royal Automobile Club of Western Australia.

 The Council also has a governance charter, and its functions, roles and responsibilities are detailed below.